Czarean/EduTrack/README_Spanish.md

 ## Descripcion de la dApp EduTracker  v0.1:
 `EduTracker ` es una aplicación integral diseñada en el lenguaje de programacion `Motoko` desarrollado por `DFinity` para la `Internet Computer ICP Blockchain`.
 EduTracker Pro esta diseñada para gestionar información de estudiantes y profesores, monitorear el progreso académico de los estudiantes, y automatizar procesos administrativos, optimizando el tiempo y esfuerzo de los educadores.

+`Note: This might not be the best, more efficient or optimal code to accomplish this, but this certainly does the job, I did what I could with the lil knowledge I have gathered this past few weeks, So if you have any advise or feedback please let me know, I would appreciate it a lot, Thanks.`

 ## Metodos y Funciones Utilizadas en el desarrolo del Codigo actual en Motoko: